PatnamMadhu/AI-multi-agent/replit.md

 - **Manual Authentication Selection**: Users can choose their authentication state via radio buttons:
   - `Auto-detect` (default): Checks login state and documents both logged-in/logged-out scenarios
   - `Already logged in`: Skips all auth checks, proceeds directly with main task using imported cookies
-  - `Need to sign in`: Focuses on documenting the sign-in workflow in detail
+  - `Need to sign in`: Focuses on documenting the sign-in workflow in detail (with optional credential input)
-  - `Need to sign up`: Focuses on documenting the sign-up/registration workflow
+  - `Need to sign up`: Focuses on documenting the sign-up/registration workflow (with optional credential input)
+- **Credential Input Feature** (Nov 2025): When "Need to sign in" or "Need to sign up" is selected:
+  - Optional credential fields appear for username/email, password, and display name (signup only)
+  - If credentials provided: System PERFORMS the actual login/signup, then continues with main workflow
+  - If credentials omitted: System DOCUMENTS the login/signup forms without filling them (placeholder mode)
+  - Credentials are NEVER stored or cached - used only transiently for workflow execution
+  - Workflows with credentials are NOT cached to prevent credential persistence
+  - Works with standard login forms and can be combined with OAuth buttons
 - **Cookie Import Feature** (Nov 2025): When "Already logged in" is selected:
   - Collapsible UI allows users to paste browser cookies exported from extensions
   - Supports two formats: JSON array `[{"name":"...","value":"..."}]` and cookie format `name=value; domain=...; path=...`